eoyebami/eoyebami.github.io/monitoring/elk/2023-05-29-logstash-pipeline-input.md

     * `log` : Logstash will log a message indicating the file has been fully processed in its own logstash log file
     * `nothing` : this is the default, logstash will do nothing
-    * `file_completed_log_path =>` must be specified when using this option that contains the values `log` or `log_delete` -`file_completed_log_path => "/home/ubuntu/apache_completed.log"` : specifies the path to the file where logstash will write all complete logs
+    * `file_completed_log_path =>` must be specified when using this option that contains the values `log` or `log_delete`
+  - `file_completed_log_path => "/home/ubuntu/apache_completed.log"` : specifies the path to the file where logstash will write all complete logs
   - `discover_interbal => 15` : controls how often logstash checks for new files matching the `path` pattern
     * default is 15 seconds
   - `ignore_older => "2hr"` : ignores files that have not been modified for a specified time